ItalyStrap/advanced-control-manager/README.md

 ### Features included: ###

 * **Breadcrumbs** Make your WordPress site SEO friendly with Breadcrumbs and Schema.org and get Google rich snippet in SERP, fully customizable for your purpose (ItalyStrap breadcrumbs class is 10 times faster than Yoast Breadcrumbs).

-* **Carousel** (Forked from Agnosia Bootstrap Carousel by AuSoft with my some improvements) Add Bootstrap carousel in `[gallery]` shortcode with attribute `type="carousel"` and more functionality, it works only if you have Bootstrap css and js or ItalyStrap template installed.
+* **Carousel** Forked from [Agnosia Bootstrap Carousel by AuSoft](https://wordpress.org/plugins/agnosia-bootstrap-carousel/) with my some improvements Add Bootstrap carousel in `[gallery]` shortcode with attribute `type="carousel"` and more functionality, it works only if you have Bootstrap css and js or ItalyStrap template installed.
 It will not include the files for you, so if they are not present, the carousel will not work.

 * **LazyLoad** Lazy load images to improve page load times and server bandwidth.
 Images are loaded only when visible to the user.
-This functionality is forked from https://wordpress.org/plugins/lazy-load/ plugin with my improvements.
+This functionality is forked from [lazy-load](https://wordpress.org/plugins/lazy-load/) plugin with my improvements.
 It work also with my Bootstrap Carousel.

+* **Schema.org Local Business** A simple Widget to add [Schema.org Local business](http://schema.org/LocalBusiness) in your widgetized themes (sidebar, footer, ...)
+This widget will add microdata information about your  site for SEO purposes.
+This widget was present in my [ItalyStrap starter theme](http://www.italystrap.it/) forked from [Roots theme](https://roots.io/) with some improvements of mine, now I've done more improvements thank to [this tool](https://www.searchcommander.com/seo-tools/structured-data-builder/) shared from [Luca Bove](https://plus.google.com/+LucaBove/posts/iM4aTMgzWAu) on googleplus

 ## Installation ##

 1. Install ItalyStrap either via the WordPress.org plugin directory, or by uploading the files to the `/wp-content/plugins/` directory in your server.
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate your desired functionality from ItalyStrap option page.
-3. After activating ItalyStrap, read the documentation for any kind of customization.
+4. After activating ItalyStrap, read the documentation for any kind of customization.
-6. That's it.
+5. That's it.
 You're ready to go!

 ## Frequently Asked Questions ##